 In determining the Company's tax provision for financial reporting purposes, the Company establishes a reserve for uncertain tax positions unless such positions are determined to be "more likely than not" of being sustained upon examination, based on their technical merits.
 There is considerable judgment involved in making such a determination.
-The Company has recorded unrecognized tax benefits totaling approximately \$125 million and \$134 million, excluding interest and penalties, as of March 31, 2018 and December 31, 2017, respectively.
+The Company has recorded unrecognized tax benefits totaling approximately \$124 million and \$134 million, excluding interest and penalties, as of June 30, 2018 and December 31, 2017, respectively.
 The Company does not currently anticipate that its reserve for uncertain tax positions will significantly increase or decrease during 2018; however, various events could cause the Company's current expectations to change in the future.
 These uncertain tax positions, if ever recognized in the financial statements, would be recorded in the consolidated statements of operations as part of the income tax provision.

-No tax years for Charter, Charter Holdings, or Charter Holdco, the Company's indirect parent companies, for income tax purposes, are currently under examination by the Internal Revenue Service ("IRS").
-Charter and Charter Holdings' 2016 and 2017 tax years remain open for examination and assessment.
+No tax years for Charter or Charter Holdco, the Company's indirect parent companies, for income tax purposes, are currently under examination by the Internal Revenue Service ("IRS").
+Charter's 2016 and 2017 tax years remain open for examination and assessment.
 Charter's tax years ending 2014 through the short period return dated May 17, 2016 (prior to the acquisition of TWC and Bright House) remain subject to examination and assessment.
 Years prior to 2014 remain open solely for purposes of examination of Charter's loss and credit carryforwards.
+The IRS is currently examining Charter Holdings' income tax return for 2016.
+Charter Holdings' 2017 tax year remains open for examination.
 The IRS is currently examining TWC's income tax returns for 2011 through 2014.
 TWC's tax year 2015 remains subject to examination and assessment.
 Prior to TWC's separation from Time Warner Inc. ("Time Warner") in March 2009 (the "Separation"), TWC was included in the consolidated U.S. federal and certain state income tax returns of Time Warner.
 The IRS is currently examining Time Warner's 2008 through 2010 income tax returns.
 The Company does not anticipate that these examinations will have a material impact on the Company's consolidated financial position or results of operations.
-In addition, the Company is also subject to ongoing examinations of the Company's consolidated financial position or results of operations during the three months ended March 31, 2018, nor does the Company anticipate a material impact in the future.
+In addition, the Company is also subject to ongoing examinations of the Company's tax returns by state and local tax authorities for various periods.
+Activity related to these state and local examinations did not have a material impact on the Company's consolidated financial position or results of operations during the three and six months ended June 30, 2018, nor does the Company anticipate a material impact in the future.